Disney Plus: Everything to know, including movies, shows, and price hikes to come

 The COVID-19 pandemic dramatically changed how Disney releases its new movies on Disney Plus.
 At first, Disney Plus simply started streaming already-released movies months earlier than planned, such as Star Wars: The Rise of Skywalker, Frozen 2 and Pixar's Onward.
 Then Disney started ratcheting up the streaming releases of new movies, such as its film version of the award-winning musical Hamilton with most of the original Broadway cast.
 The Hamilton film arrived on Disney Plus more than a year before its originally planned theatrical date.
 Pixar's latest animated film, Soul, also went straight to Disney Plus on Christmas Day.

 For some of its forthcoming movies, Disney is simply switching films originally planned for theaters to be Disney Plus originals instead, skipping theaters entirely.
-This strategy mostly applies to midbudget movies, including Cruella, which was supposed to hit cinemas in May; Pinocchio, a live-action remake starring Tom Hanks; its Peter Pan reboot; Disenchanted, a sequel to Enchanted that'll have Amy Adams reprise her princess role; and Sister Act 3, reviving the comedy franchise about nuns.
+This strategy mostly applies to midbudget movies, including Pinocchio, a live-action remake starring Tom Hanks; its Peter Pan reboot; Disenchanted, a sequel to Enchanted that'll have Amy Adams reprise her princess role; and Sister Act 3, reviving the comedy franchise about nuns.

-But the company hasn't clarified a plan for streaming Marvel's Black Widow and other megabudget movies set to come out this year, like Shang Chi and the Legend of the Ten Rings and Eternals.
-After months of Disney characterizing Black Widow as a theatrical exclusive, CEO Bob Chapek hinted that the movie may be released online at the same time it hits theaters May 7, emphasizing that the company will "remain flexible."
+But the company hasn't clarified a plan for streaming other megabudget movies set to come out later this year, like Shang Chi and the Legend of the Ten Rings and Eternals.

-"We'll make the call...probably at the last minute, in terms of how these films come to market, whether it's Black Widow or any other title," Chapek said.
-"We've had unbelievable success in theaters, so we think it's important to build our franchises -- but at the same time, we don't think it's the only way to do it."

-If Black Widow were released on Disney Plus at the same time it hits cinemas, it is virtually guaranteed to be part of the Premier Access model -- meaning Disney Plus subscribers would need to pay an extra fee (typically $30) to unlock that title.
-The live-action remake of Mulan was the first movie released this way; Raya and the Last Dragon was next in early March.
-(Raya will become available to all Disney Plus subscribers at no added cost on June 4.)

 Typically, before the pandemic, Disney movies would make their way to Disney Plus about five to eight months after they premiered in theaters.
 But studios across Hollywood have been collapsing the so-called windows that films have in different formats, with many making films available to stream or rent online as soon as they show up in theaters.